Eschatologue/CM_wiki/docs/class/cleric/index.md

 #### Spellcasting Ability

-Wisdom is your Spellcasting Ability for your Cleric spells.
+:ability-wis: **Wisdom** is your Spellcasting Ability for your Cleric spells.

 #### Spellcasting Focus